abhinemani/abhinemani.github.io/_lessons/2-themes.md

 As government technology moves from admin-facing to public-facing, the expectations change, and so CIOs have begun to expect private-sector grade digital experiences from their technology vendors.
 But because many legacy vendors have not been able to modernize their citizen/customer experiences, governments have begun to look at new solutions, including many SaaS solutions "layering" atop the legacy solutions.
 On the other hand, some have turned to the private sector: A few even reported more substantial, yet rapid deployments of ZenDesk.

-The combination of limited funding for capital projects and the heightened expectations for digital should persist and intensify in 2022, opening the door for innovation or disruption.
+The combination of limited funding for capital projects and the heightened expectations for digital should persist and intensify moving forward, opening the door for innovation or disruption.

 <hr>